Rosa María Payá

 Rosa María Payá Acevedo is a Cuban activist born in Havana on January 10, 1989.

-She holds a degree in Physics from the University of Havana and graduated from Georgetown University in Washington DC from the Global Competitive Leadership programs and the Summer Institute on the Constitution.
+She holds a degree in Physics from the University of Havana and graduated from Georgetown University in Washington, D.C. with the Global Competitive Leadership program and the Summer Institute on the Constitution.

-She is the daughter of Oswaldo Payá, a recognized opposition leader of the Cuban government, founder of the Varela Project, which presented to the government, after collecting signatures, a request for changes in legislation through a national referendum.
-His tireless work inside and outside the island to achieve a change in government earned him multiple recognitions and awards, and he was an official candidate for the Nobel Peace Prize in 2011.
-In 2012, he died in a questionable traffic accident.
+She is the daughter of Oswaldo Payá, a well-known opposition leader of the Cuban government and the founder of the Varela Project, which presented the government with a request for legislative changes through a national referendum following a collection of signatures.
+His tireless work both inside and outside the island to achieve government change earned him multiple recognitions and awards, and he was an official candidate for the Nobel Peace Prize in 2011.
+In 2012, he died in a dubious traffic accident.

-After Oswaldo's death, Rosa María Payá focused on advocating for a clear investigation that would reveal the true circumstances surrounding her father's death and decided to resume her work as an activist for democracy in Cuba.
-The harassment and persecution that her family and she had already become accustomed to in the past due to her parent's work intensified, and Rosa María lost her job.
+After Oswaldo's death, Rosa María Payá focused on advocating for a clear investigation that would reveal the true circumstances surrounding her father’s death and decided to resume her work as an activist for democracy in Cuba.
+The harassment and persecution that she and her family had already become accustomed to in the past due to her father's work intensified, and Rosa María lost her job.
 She emigrated to Miami with her family.

-Currently, he coordinates the international campaign "Cuba Decide," which seeks to hold a plebiscite in favor of free and plural elections in Cuba for the first time in 67 years.
+He is currently coordinating the international campaign "Cuba Decide," which aims to hold a referendum for free and plural elections in Cuba for the first time in 67 years.

-She is the executive director of the Foundation for Pan American Democracy and chairs the Latin American Network of Youth for Democracy, which is present in 23 countries in the region.
+She is the executive director of the Foundation for Pan American Democracy and chairs the Latin American Network of Youth for Democracy, which operates in 23 countries across the region.
 She works to promote international solidarity with Cuba.
-Her hard work as an activist has led her to meet with figures such as the elected president of Uruguay Luis Lacalle, Jeanine Áñez, interim president of Bolivia, Ivanka Trump, Colombian president Iván Duque, Brazilian president Bolsonaro, the wife of the self-proclaimed interim president of Venezuela, Juan Guaidó, the President of the Congress of Guatemala and also presidential candidate Álvaro Arzú, among others.
+Her diligent efforts as an activist have led her to meet with notable figures such as the elected president of Uruguay, Luis Lacalle; Jeanine Áñez, the interim president of Bolivia; Ivanka Trump; Colombian President Iván Duque; Brazilian President Jair Bolsonaro; the wife of the self-proclaimed interim president of Venezuela, Juan Guaidó; the President of the Congress of Guatemala and presidential candidate Álvaro Arzú, among others.

-In September 2018, she traveled to Peru to present her father's posthumous book The Night Will Not Be Eternal and was detained at the Peruvian airport by immigration authorities after being informed that Interpol @INTERPOL_Cyber had issued an international alert in her name.
-Regarding this, she wrote on her Twitter: "Either Interpol does not work in Argentina, Chile, or Uruguay, or the Castroist intelligence apparatus G2 now only controls Interpol-Peru."
+In September 2018, she traveled to Peru to present her father's posthumous book, *La noche no será eterna*, and was detained at the Peruvian airport by immigration authorities after being informed that Interpol had issued an international alert under her name.
+In this regard, she wrote on her Twitter: "Either Interpol does not operate in Argentina, Chile, or Uruguay, or the Castro regime's intelligence apparatus, G2, now directly controls Interpol-Peru."

-Her presence is common in forums on Human Rights, such as in the latest meeting of the Inter-American Commission on Human Rights held in Haiti (March 2020) where Rosa María highlighted the work of Cuban activists to whom the island is prohibited from traveling.
+Her presence is common in forums on Human Rights, such as the recent meeting of the Inter-American Commission on Human Rights held in Haiti (March 2020), where Rosa María highlighted the work of Cuban activists who are prohibited from traveling by the island.

-She is the president of the dissident network of Latin American Youth for Democracy in Cuba.
-In May 2020, she led the initiative "Solidarity Among Brothers" launched by the Foundation for Pan American Democracy (FDP), in collaboration with the City of Miami, which raised donations for the Cuban people.
+She is the president of the dissident network of the Latin American Youth for Democracy in Cuba.
+In May 2020, she led the initiative "Solidarity Among Brothers," launched by the Pan American Democracy Foundation (FDP) in collaboration with the City of Miami, which raised donations for the Cuban people.